AndrewZinc/Expect_Life/README.md

 This presented a large challenge, as the process of combining the various datasets would ultimately reduce the represented countries down to those that had data across all the features.
 The Alcohol & Tobacco usage, the food supply, and the daily protein intake were the three most restrictive datasets.

-Within the GDP data file, the following countries were dropped because of missing information: British Virgin Islands, Jersey, Slovakia, Taiwan (China), and Venezuela.
+Within the GDP data file, the following countries were dropped because of missing information: the British Virgin Islands, Jersey, Slovakia, Taiwan (China), and Venezuela.
 A full list of countries considered in the supervised machine learning model can be found in the Resources folder (country_list.txt)